Chart Color Schemes

 Newport is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Newport's dwelling structure, as per the latest Census, consisted of 93.9% houses and 6.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 73.5% houses and 26.5% other dwellings.
-Home ownership in Newport stood at 38.8%, with the rest being mortgaged (37.2%) or rented (23.9%).
+Newport's dwelling structure, as per the latest Census, consisted of 93.9% houses and 6.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Brisbane metro had 73.5% houses and 26.5% other dwellings.
+Home ownership in Newport was at 38.8%, with mortgaged dwellings at 37.2% and rented ones at 23.9%.
 The median monthly mortgage repayment was $2,470, higher than Brisbane metro's average of $1,863.
-The median weekly rent figure was recorded as $530, compared to Brisbane metro's $380.
-Nationally, Newport's mortgage repayments were significantly higher at $2,470 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Median weekly rent in Newport was $530, compared to Brisbane metro's $380.
+Nationally, Newport's mortgage repayments were significantly higher than the Australian average of $1,863, and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing